 The ICNIRP guidelines only consider acute exposure, and short-term exposure to RF (6 minutes in 1998 and 6 – 30 minutes in 2020).
 Today most people are subjected to long-term chronic exposure to pulsed/modulated emissions of RF on a 24/7/365 basis.
 This would seem to be a crucial element to take into account when considering potential health effects, yet it has not been.

 The ICNIRPs updated version of the guidelines (2020) continue to promote the opinion that the only proven health effects induced by EMR/RF are those that occur through the heating of human tissue.
 The ICNIRP continue to maintain their safe threshold level as being upwards to 61V/m (volts per metre).
-In stark contrast to this the European Academy for Environmental Medicine (EUROPAEM (2016) (10) and the BioInitiative Group Report (2012) (11) (a collaboration of prestigious scientists and health experts) concur that 0.6 V/m should be the upper threshold and that levels above this have been scientifically proven to cause biological harm.
+In stark contrast to this the European Academy for Environmental Medicine (EUROPAEM (2016) (10) and the BioInitiative Group Report (2012) (11) (a collaboration of prestigious scientists and health experts) concur that around 0.02v/m should be the upper threshold, and lower for sensitive persons, and that levels above this have been scientifically proven to cause biological harm.

 The ICNIRP guidelines are being promoted as referring to all humans exposed to EMR/RF despite experiments on one-size mannequins (body and head).
 They therefore do not take the developing bodies of children, the elderly or those with illnesses/vulnerabilities into account.
 Foetuses are treated as a ‘member of the general public’ (16) Independent scientists concur that children are more exposed to radio-frequency radiation than adults.
 (12)